Medical expert of the article

 Causes of delirium in children

-The most likely causes of delirious syndrome in children can be poisoning with drugs, overheating, substance abuse, acute infections.
-In adolescents delirium is possible after the use of antidepressants, antipsychotics or anticholinergics, as well as alcoholism.
+The most probable causes of delirium syndrome in children may be poisoning with drugs, overheating, toxicomania, acute infections.
+In adolescents, delirium is possible after the use of antidepressants, neuroleptics or anticholinergics, as well as alcoholism.

 Symptoms of delirium in children

-Delirium in children is characterized by inhibition, disorientation, illusory perception of the situation, catching "snowflakes", "small animals."
-At the beginning of the development, delirium is marked by growing anxiety, a sense of fear, especially in the evening, sweating, flushing of the face, tachycardia, hypotension, small-scale tremor and general weakness.
-Then they note the narrowing of the volume of thinking and the obscuration of consciousness, which changes with time.
+Delirium in children is characterized by inhibition, disorientation, illusory perception of the situation, catching "snowflakes" and "little animals".
+At the onset of delirium, increasing anxiety, a feeling of fear, especially in the evening, sweating, facial flushing, tachycardia, hypotension, fine tremor and general weakness are noted.
+Then, a narrowing of the volume of thinking and clouding of consciousness are noted, changing over time.
 Disorientation, illusory perception of the situation and the surrounding world are exacerbated in the evening and at night, optical and tactile hallucinations begin.
 Decompensation of vegetative functions and blood circulation is possible.

 What's bothering you?